palminister/palminister-civil-map/README.md

   - Retrieve and append the Geocoding information via [Mapbox Geocoding API](https://docs.mapbox.com/api/search/geocoding/).
   - Reformat the data into a structured JSON format.
 - 🌎 Do a Scatter Plot on a Map using with [Mapbox GL JS](https://docs.mapbox.com/help/tutorials/use-mapbox-gl-js-with-react/).
+- 🚀 Implement interactive filters [`Next.js`+ `D3.js`]

 ## Note

 I am aware that my take on this project is very far from perfect.
 Several geographic coordinates retrieved were incorrect, and some were never even returned 💀.
-However, I would regret if I hadn't share this imperfectly beautiful image with my fellow protestors. `Let's keep fighting for our future! 🚀`
+However, I would regret it if I hadn't share this imperfectly beautiful image with those people who strive to see positive changes in Thailand. `Let's keep fighting for our future! 🚀`

 > [Read This Project's Articles](https://palminister-blog.vercel.app/?search=civil)